rimini-protokoll/the_walks/static/texts/medias/Eer0quuj.md

     action: map
 popups: []
 ---
-My apologies, I noticed that you mistyped a similar place name.
+My *apologies*, I noticed that you mistyped a similar place name.
 The correct name is "Vor dem Theater".